Seymour Stained Glass Seattle, WA, USA 206-525-1577

 One problem with tempered glass is that you really want a metal or other edge protecting it because if you hit it on the unprotected edge of the glass, it may shatter.
 If you just want thicker untempered glass, Pier One Imports has inexpensive glass rounds (well, inexpensive when you factor in the shipping you would otherwise have to pay).

-The other thing to consider is that an inexpensive new table may be cheaper than a piece of glass (see table source question above).
+The other thing to consider is that a new table may be cheaper than a piece of glass (see table source question above).
 On most tables it is easy to swap the glass if you prefer your existing frame so measure carefully when buying a table with this in mind.

-All images and designs copyright Karen Seymour, 1999-2010
+All images and designs copyright Karen Seymour, 1999-2016

-About us
+Home About us Events Classes